Types of Silk & Silk Care

-Our Silk Charmeuse is the Queen of silks - before purchasing Silk make sure to :
+Our Silk Charmeuse is the Queen of Silks - before purchasing Silk make sure to check the Momme (weight)

-BEWARE of Inferior Lightweight Silks which do not mention the Name or Momme of the Silk - All good Silk sellers will know this - and Remember it is Charmeuse Silk that is the one Recommended by Dermatologists and Plastic Surgeons because of it's special weave allowing your face and hair to move freely without causing lines while you sleep - and remember thats about 26 years of our lives!
+Remember it is Mulberry Charmeuse Silk that is the one Recommended by Dermatologists and Plastic Surgeons because of it's special weave allowing your face and hair to move freely without causing lines while you sleep - and remember we sleep about 26 years of our lives!

 This is the Queen of Silks It has a soft satin front and a crepe back - it is not slippery like satin as some may think - it has a beautiful drape and comes in different mommes (weight) This is a luxurious silk and if often used for expensive clothing and lingerie